lban2049/lodash/.aigne/doc-smith/docs/api-lang.md

 ## clone

 Creates a shallow clone of `value`.
-Supports cloning arrays, array buffers, booleans, date objects, maps, numbers, `Object` objects, regular expressions, sets, strings, symbols, and typed arrays.
+Supported values are arrays, array buffers, booleans, date objects, maps, numbers, `Object` objects, regexes, sets, strings, symbols, and typed arrays.
 The enumerable properties of `arguments` objects are cloned as plain objects.
-For unclonable values (such as error objects, functions, DOM nodes, and WeakMaps), an empty object is returned.
+Unclonable values, such as error objects, functions, DOM nodes, and WeakMaps, are returned as empty objects.

 **Since**
 0.1.0